-Construction Anticipated to Begin Summer 2015
+Construction Starts in Summer 2015

 This map is not to scale and is meant to show the proposed work at the general location.

 Portland noise code allows construction from 7:00 a.m. to 6:00 p.m.
 Monday through Saturday.
 Work after 6:00 p.m. and before 7:00 a.m. and during all hours on Sundays requires a noise variance from the Portland Noise Review Board.
 The board is requiring a public hearing on the noise variance request for nighttime construction on this project.
 The public will have an opportunity to make comments and ask questions at the hearing.

 Noise Variance Request Hearing